 Instead, clarify what types of clients and work can provide revenue and profit.
 Understand metrics like the lifetime value of each client and your agency's cost to acquire a client.
 Find out which client accounts are costing you time and resources that can't be invested in your growth.

-This doesn't mean ignore inquiries by companies who aren't a good fit.
+This doesn't mean ignore enquiries by companies who aren't a good fit.
 That's just rude.

 When you see they're not a good fit, let them know you're not the right agency for them.
 If you can make some connections for them with a few agencies that are better suited, even better.
 You never know who they know (the world is a very small place), so keep them feeling positive about your agency.
 This is what leads to future referrals.